-• Tables are moved to the back of the room and seating is arranged like a stadium so that students can watch instructional videos, lectures, and presentations.
+Tables are moved to the back of the room and seating is arranged like a stadium so that students can watch instructional videos, lectures, and presentations.
+Students are to sit in their assigned seats.

 • Classroom seating

 • Tables are spread throughout the classroom and students arrange chairs so that they can work in small groups or individually.